crowmagnumb/crowmagnumb.net/README.md

 # crowmagnumb.net

+## Things to add

+- Random Names generator (get from croword or put it up there)
+- Photo manipulator fun code
+- Oathroll
+- How to expose/edit my contacts via the web rather than having to use my phone app to do it

 ## Digital Ocean

 In DO I have the text record `_atproto.crowmagnumb.net` which I added so that BlueSky can verify my account against a valid domain.